 Relative Motion cylinder provided 300% higher mean internal pressure at comparable conventional fuel and cylinder volumes, however that is without increasing piston speed that causes fluid freeze and incomplete exhaust burning.

 After correction for fuel requirement to meet certain levels of torque and horsepower, the overall output of NO2 and CO2 were of comparable or lesser values under direct inject method of testing.
-A Relative Motion cylinder also, offers design controls that allow further increase of internal pressure by earlier fuel injection, without the suffering of increasing piston speed, and for that reason, emission controls became a great potential to further enhance the numbers before reaching the filtering work for both NO2 and CO2.
+A Relative Motion cylinder also, offers design controls that allow further increase of internal pressure by earlier fuel injection, without the suffering of increasing piston speed, and for that reason, emission controls became a great potential to further enhance the exhaust quality before reaching the filtering work for both NO2 and CO2.

 The (NO) output was about the same, but was also reduced by about 50 % after correction for fuel requirements.
 It was almost eliminated with earlier injection time, and that can save on the need for expensive early filtration methods intended to convert NO to NO2.